The Chicago Southland: Just Beyond the City Limits

 Finding the perfect place to eat can be a very daunting task while travelling.
 Luckily, the Chicago Southland has many unique restaurants that will leave you satisfied.
 Whether you are looking for farm to table concepts, Chicago Style Pizza, fine dining, family dining or a sweet treat, the Chicago Southland offers something for everyone.

 Governors State University Center for Performing Arts in University Park and Moraine Valley Community College Fine & Performing Arts Center in Palos Hills present high-quality and affordable national touring acts, Chicago based artists and community programs in genres from jazz to opera, dance, theater and family favorites.
 Freedom Hall in Park Forest offers a diverse series of performances including dance, musical theater, stage plays and children’s theater.
-Artists Walk Theatre, is a professional theatre company in the Chicago Southland committed to producing quality theatre to entertain and educate audiences.
 The Drama Group in Chicago Heights produces six fabulous shows annually, while the Oak Lawn Park District Community Theatre offers exciting Broadway musicals.
 The renowned Illinois Philharmonic Orchestra performs a full season of classical masterpieces.

 Drive the Dixie Highway through historic downtown Homewood to see the largest collection of Richard Haas Murals.
 Boasting over 14 murals depicting a life not long passed, visitors can experience a quaint downtown area where history meets innovation.
 Scattered throughout the 25 mile stretch of the historic Lincoln Highway, interpretive gazebos and nine murals help tell the story of America’s first coast-to-coast road.
 Jay Allen, owner of ShawCraft Sign Company, created the interpretive mural series and left secrets for visitors to find in each one.
 As one of only three sculpture parks in the nation, the Nathan Manilow Sculpture Park at Governors State University in University Park, features 29 master works of sculpture, nestled in over 100 acres of prairie landscape.
 Highlights include several important landscape-based sculptures created by distinguished artists at the height of their creative powers, a group of works by major late-20th Century American sculptors and a number of works representing Chicago-based artists.
 The Chicago Southland also boasts outdoor sculptures throughout the Village of Flossmoor and the Art Garden of Palos Heights.